DevBigEazi/TicketCity/README.md

 ### Trust & Security Mechanisms

 - **Staking System**: Event organizers provide an initial stake when creating paid events, with additional stake required when creating tickets.
-The stake amount is calculated based on ticket price and expected attendance.
+The stake amount is calculated based on ticket price and expected attendance, with 20% of expected revenue required as stake.
 - **Merkle-based Attendance Verification**: Organizers set a Merkle root for attendees, and attendees verify their presence by providing a valid Merkle proof.
 - **Flagging System**: Ticket holders can flag events as fraudulent after they end, providing reasons for the flag.
 There is a 4-day flagging period after event conclusion.
 - **Dispute Resolution**: Organizers can request manual review with explanations if their event is heavily flagged.
 The platform owner can manually confirm events as scams after investigation.